florianbress/CodeRed-Universal/README.md

 The following third party libraries are used for compiling, they are included in this project but can be found below.

 - Microsoft Detours https://github.com/microsoft/Detours/

-#### Things To Know

-When you open this project you WILL have a bunch of errors, you must add your own SDK and configure it as such.
-The included "PlaceholderSDK" is just an example.

 ## Features